Toggle menu

 In West Berkshire, there are the following repair cafes:

 If you are handy with a set of tools or just fancy having a go at making repairs at home, visit the iFixit website for repair guides for a wide range of household devices.
-If you enjoy repairing items, like helping others with repairs and sharing your skills, why not volunteer at a Repair Cafe in your area.
+If you enjoy repairing items, like helping others with repairs and sharing your skills, you could volunteer at a repair cafe in your area.

-• Householders visiting our recycling centres will also have the opportunity to take away paint free of charge using our Community RePaint scheme.
+Householders visiting our recycling centres have the opportunity to take away paint free of charge using our Community RePaint scheme

-• Community fridges are publicly available fridges which store unwanted fresh food from the local area, so it can be passed on to those who can make use of it.
-To find a community fridge near you, head to the Hubbub website
+Community fridges are publicly available fridges which store unwanted fresh food from the local area, so it can be passed on to those who can make use of it.
+To find a community fridge near you, head to the Hubbub website.
+Communities may also have community larders for non-fresh foods.

-• Community composting - there are schemes whereby communities come together to compost their suitable household and garden waste and produce compost for an area
+There may be local community composting schemes, where communities come together to compost their suitable household and garden waste and produce compost for an area.

 Share this page